Scalable physical source-to-field inference with hypernetworks: Method

+To understand why this reduces the complexity, note that the terms in $\bm{\psi}$ depend only on where the potential is to be evaluated, while all dependence on the configuration of the sources generating the potential, i.e. their geometry and magnetisation, is enclosed in the Fourier coefficients $\mbf{A}$.
+As potentials are additive, and as the evaluation points stay constant in static problems, the Fourier coefficients $\mbf{A}$ must be sums of the Fourier coefficients of each source.
+This means that if we compute these for every source, an operation of order $M$, and after adding them, we then only need to use these coefficients to evaluate the potential in the desired points, an operation of order $N$.

+Rather than computing these coefficients via a Fourier integral, we amortise them through the hypernetwork, conditioned on the source configuration.
+We provide concrete examples of this construction in both 1D and 2D in Sec.~\ref{sec:experiments}.

-While this is a non-linear function in the field location $\mbf{r}$, it is linear in the weights as required to make the source collections a vector space.
-Unlike a discrete Fourier transform, the choice of wavenumbers $\mathbf{k}$ is determined by the source function and not the window of the domain where the field is evaluated.
-There is no \textit{requirement} that the wavenumbers form an integer sequence---they could, e.g. be set as learnable parameters---however doing this guarantees that the basis functions are orthogonal, which will remove degeneracies in the training landscape.
-There is a geometric correspondence to the use of random Fourier features in fully connected networks~\citep{rahimi_2007}; the use of $d_r$ random Fourier features projects the input coordinates to a high-dimensional random superspace spanned by $d\le d_r$ independent bases, while an explicit choice of $d_r$ integrally-spaced wavenumbers projects to an orthogonal superspace of dimension $d = d_r$.
-The model requires some tuning tactics, which are described in the supplementary material.
+Note that, while this is a non-linear function in the field location $\mbf{r}_n$, it is linear in the weights as required to make the source collections a vector space.
+Unlike in a discrete Fourier transform, the wavenumbers $\mathbf{k}$ need not be tied to the resolution or domain window where the field is evaluated, and there is no \textit{requirement} that they form an integer sequence---they could e.g. be set as learnable parameters---however, choosing integrally spaced wavenumbers makes the basis functions orthogonal, which can help eliminate degeneracies in the training landscape.
+There is a geometric correspondence to the use of random Fourier features in fully-connected networks~\citep{rahimi_2007}; the use of $(P-1)$ random Fourier features projects the input coordinates into a high-dimensional random superspace spanned by $d_{\psi} \le P-1$ independent basis functions, while an explicit choice of $(P-1)$ integrally-spaced wavenumbers projects to an orthogonal superspace of dimension $d_{\psi} = P-1$.
+Nevertheless, we found from initial testing that our \fourier~model performs better when $\mathbf{k}$ is set to a logarithmically-spaced sequence, where the upper and lower bounds are set empirically.
+Practical tuning considerations for this model are provided in Appendix~\ref{app:tactics}.